 Mission:We will devote our human resources and technology to create superior products and services, thereby contributing to a better global society.

 Vision: To inspire the world with our innovative technologies, products, and design that enrich people’s lives and contribute to social prosperity by creating a new future.

 Why it works: Samsung wants to improve people’s lives by creating exceptional and innovative products, which they make clear in both their mission and vision statements.

 Mission: To empower and engage people around the world to collect and develop educational content under a free license or in the public domain, and to disseminate it effectively and globally.

 Vision: Imagine a world in which every single human being can freely share in the sum of all knowledge.
 That’s our commitment.

 Why it works: Wikimedia’s mission motivates its team to move toward a common goal of empowerment and engagement.
 Their vision paints a future world where their company’s commitment makes a lasting impact.

 Mission: To be the world’s favorite destination for discovering great value and unique selection.

 Vision: Our vision for commerce is one that is enabled by people, powered by technology, and open to everyone.

-Why it works: eBay’s mission uses “destination” to show their virtual company as a real place people come to.
+Why it works: When you break eBay’s mission and vision statements down, you see that eBay’s mission uses “destination” to show their virtual company as a real place people come to.
 An ongoing focus on people and technology get into the “why” of their vision.